jmakr0/DL-Image-Captioning/src/common/evaluation/README.md

 ./
 - cocoEvalCapDemo.py (demo script)

-./annotation
+./demo
-- captions_val2014.json (MS COCO 2014 caption validation set)
+- captions_val2014.json (MS COCO 2014 caption validation set).
-- Visit MS COCO [download](http://mscoco.org/dataset/#download) page for more details.
+  Visit MS COCO [download](http://mscoco.org/dataset/#download) page for more details.

-./results
-- captions_val2014_fakecap_results.json (an example of fake results for running demo)
+- captions_val2014_fakecap_results.json (an example of fake results for running demo).
-- Visit MS COCO [format](http://mscoco.org/dataset/#format) page for more details.
+  Visit MS COCO [format](http://mscoco.org/dataset/#format) page for more details.

 ./pycocoevalcap: The folder where all evaluation codes are stored.
 - evals.py: The file includes COCOEavlCap class that can be used to evaluate results on COCO.